yohn-dezmon/Forest_Gameee/Forest_Gameee/README.txt

 sys.path.insert(0, '/Users/Homefolder/Python1/Forest_Gameee')

 If you are using this set of modules/classes on your computer, please update the pathway names accordingly.
 Thank you!

+---- notes after I went public ----

+I included the underscore on class names when I was worried a particular method of that class was going to be the exact name (despite case) to avoid confusion.